jlgriff/civ4-map-from-topography/README.md

 # Introduction

-This application converts typical topgraphic maps into plot data that can be used to build maps for Civilization IV (the greatest video game).
+This application converts typical topgraphic maps into plot data that can be used to build maps for the video game Civilization IV.

-The Python script can either be run directly, or it can be run via Docker.

 # Selecting a Map